KaTeX/KaTeX/CONTRIBUTING.md

 files using ESLint and stylesheets using stylelint.
 They must pass to commit the changes.

-Some files have flowtype annotations and can be checked for type errors using Flow by running `yarn test:flow`.
-See [Flow](https://flow.org/) for more details.
+TypeScript files can be checked for type errors by running `yarn test:typecheck`.

 ## Pull Requests